 until the pandemic is under control enough to allow us to reconvene

 from 2:00 pm to 4:30 PM

 I will once again take a small group of people into the back rooms of the Metropolitan Museum to look at the museum’s collection of historic Tarot and divination cards, ranging from the earliest woodcut Tarocchi, printed in 15th century Italy, to rare 19th century Le Normand divination decks.
 All accompanied by my talk on the history and symbolism of the cards.
 This year we will also see one of the oldest and richly illustrated books on divination with cards, Le Sorti, published in Venice in 1540.

 The afternoon at the Met is $85 per person, prepaid.
 Each participant is also responsible for obtaining a ticket for entrance into the museum for the day.
 There is only room for 14 people at this event so don’t delay; it will fill up quickly.
 I will be handling this event myself; so all arrangement must be made through me.

 Payments can be made by PayPal, check, Visa, or Master Card, or by requesting a PayPal invoice.

-To receive The Restored Temple of Hermes, my free newsletter e-mailed every other month or so, with links to my latest articles and news about up-coming lectures, workshops, and publications, send an e-mail to me with The Restored Temple of Hermes in the subject line.
+To receive The Restored Temple of Hermes, my free newsletter e-mailed every three months or so, with links to my latest articles and news about up-coming lectures, workshops, and publications, send an e-mail to me with The Restored Temple of Hermes in the subject line.
 Also, please let me know what state or country you live in.

-Issue 47 of the Restored Temple of Hermes was sent out on July 12, 2016.
+Issue 60 of the Restored Temple of Hermes was sent out on March 18, 2021.
 If you did not receive it you may need to send me an updated email address.